TobikoData/sqlmesh/docs/integrations/engines/databricks.md

 ### Connection info

-If you are always running SQLMesh commands directly on a Databricks Cluster (like in a Databricks Notebook) then the only relevant configuration is `catalog` and it is optional.
+If you are always running SQLMesh commands directly on a Databricks Cluster (like in a Databricks Notebook using the [notebook magic commands](../../reference/notebook.md)) then the only relevant configuration is `catalog` and it is optional.
 The SparkSession provided by Databricks will be used to execute all SQLMesh commands.

 Otherwise SQLMesh's Databricks implementation uses the [Databricks SQL Connector](https://docs.databricks.com/dev-tools/python-sql-connector.html) to connect to Databricks by default.